 Reading is an essential life skill that can help your child (2) (3)

-4. Encourage their curiosity into subjects that are new to them or ones that are part of their curriculum such as math, science, and geography.
+- Encourage their curiosity into new subjects or ones that are part of their curriculum, such as math, science, and geography.

 Reading games and activities in a group setting or with family can help promote your child’s socio-emotional development and turn them into a responsible and confident adult.